acaglayan/CNN_randRNN/README.md

 python demo_scene/demo.py
 ```
 It is possible to run demo with the images taken from your camera as inputs or by taking the images given in the `test_images` folder.
 It takes the images given in the `test_images` by default, you can change it by commenting/uncommenting  the related lines in the provided `demo.py` source code.

+### Washington RGB-D Object Recognition
-### Data Preparation
+#### Data Preparation
-1- Washington RGB-D Object dataset is available <a href="https://rgbd-dataset.cs.washington.edu/dataset.html" target="_blank">here</a>.
+Washington RGB-D Object dataset is available <a href="https://rgbd-dataset.cs.washington.edu/dataset.html" target="_blank">here</a>.
 We have tested our framework using cropped evaluation set without extra background subtraction.
-Uncompress the data and place in `data/wrgbd` (see the structure below).
+Uncompress the data and place in `data/wrgbd` (see the file structure above).

 To convert depth maps to colorized RGB-like depth representations:
 ```